jenkins-x/jx/README.md

 This will:

-* install the Gitea Helm chart
+* install the Gitea Helm chart.
-* add Gitea as a Git server (via the `jx create git server gitea` command)
+* add Gitea as a Git server (via the `jx create git server gitea` command).
-* create a new user in Gitea (via the `jx create git user -n gitea` command)
+* create a new user in Gitea (via the `jx create git user -n gitea` command).
-* create a new Git API token in Gitea (via the `jx create git token -n gitea -p password username` command)
+* create a new Git API token in Gitea (via the `jx create git token -n gitea -p password username` command).

 ## Troubleshooting